Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \textbf{Users vs. users.} Many participants pointed out the complex power dynamics present in multi-user smart homes, especially tensions between parental monitoring and children's privacy, hosts and guests, as well as employers and domestic workers.
-For example, P3-PM, P12-PM, and P26-MS described conflicts emerging from the use of smart home cameras in parent-teen relationships, conflicts shaped by Confucian values that stress filial piety and deference to parental authority, as P3-PM explained: \textit{``Many Chinese parents buy these cameras primarily to help with homework and monitor their children’s posture while studying [...].
-Children often find it difficult to challenge the decisions of their parents, [...]
-In Chinese families, questioning the choice of a parent is often seen as disrespectful.''} In addition, in Chinese culture, where hospitality is highly valued, guests may not be aware of being monitored or feel uneasy knowing that smart devices are present, which can be perceived as a breach of trust and courtesy.
-Additionally, P9-UX, P18-LE, and P20-LE noted the growing use of smart home devices to monitor domestic workers—often migrants from rural areas, as in~\cite{he2025exploring} —for security or deterrence purposes, raising ethical concerns about their privacy: \textit{``Privacy and security settings are typically designed to protect device owners, often overlooking the comfort of domestic workers who lack the power to consent to being monitored by their employers' surveillance cameras.''} Further, P12-PM observed that purchasing and installing smart home devices often mirrored existing household gender roles, similar to findings reported in~\cite{albayaydh2022exploring}: \textit{``Gender dynamics often shape purchasing decisions in typical Chinese households: when a woman suggests buying a device, she may seek input from other family members, but if a man—usually the father or husband—disagrees, the purchase often does not happen.''}
+For example, P3-PM, P12-PM, and P26-MS described conflicts emerging from the use of smart home cameras in parent-teen relationships, conflicts shaped by Confucian values stressing filial piety and deference to parental authority, as P3-PM explained: \textit{``Many Chinese parents buy these cameras primarily to help with homework and monitor their children's posture while studying [...].
+Children often find it difficult to challenge the decisions of their parents [...]
+In Chinese families, questioning the choice of a parent is often seen as disrespectful.''} In addition, within Chinese culture, where hospitality is highly valued, guests may either be unaware that they are being monitored or feel uneasy knowing that smart devices are present, which could be perceived as a breach of trust and courtesy.

+Additionally, P9-UX, P18-LE, and P20-LE noted the growing use of smart home devices to monitor domestic workers for security or deterrence purposes, raising ethical concerns about their privacy: \textit{``Privacy and security settings are typically designed to protect device owners, often overlooking the comfort of domestic workers who lack the power to consent to being monitored by their employers' surveillance cameras.''} Further, P12-PM observed that purchasing and installing smart home devices often mirrored existing household gender roles, stating : \textit{``Gender dynamics often shape buying decisions in typical Chinese households: When a woman suggests buying a device, she may seek input from other family members, but if a man, usually the father or husband, disagrees, the purchase often does not happen.''}